 As the Church settles into the season of Lent, this video serves as a good reminder to evaluate not only what we have committed to, but why we are doing it.
-Since we are barely two weeks in, some of the initial stamina and determination surrounding our Lenten penances and commitments might still be holding strong.
-However, as the season goes on, some of that energy might wear off, and we might find ourselves second-guessing our resolutions, or wishing that Easter were already next week so we eat that chocolate bar that suddenly seems to be staring at us every day, or regain that extra 10-15 minutes of sleep that has been dedicated to prayer for the past two weeks.
+As the season goes on, some of that energy might wear off, and we might find ourselves second-guessing our resolutions, or wishing that Easter were already next week so we eat that chocolate bar that suddenly seems to be staring at us every day, or regain that extra 10-15 minutes of sleep that has been dedicated to prayer for the past two weeks.

 Whatever the sacrifice or commitment is, we are usually able to resist the temptation to break it for a while, but as time drags on we often find ourselves looking back to the comforts we have severed ourselves from like Lot’s wife looks back to the destruction of Sodom and Gomorrah in the Bible, and questioning why we decided to put ourselves through such agony in the first place.